eprintsug/PubList/README.md

 ## PARAMETER op to combine the two lists (optional)
        AND     Create a list containing only the items which are in both lists

-       OR      Create a list from List1 with elements from List2 added.
+       OR      Create a list from list 1 with elements from list 2 added.

-       NOT     Create a list from List1 with elements from List2 removed.
+       NOT     Create a list from list 1 with elements from list 2 removed.

 ## PARAMETER export to use other output formats (optional) - change them to your needs
        EndNote